PublicDesignWorkshop/UnabomberParkerBot/README.md

 # UnabomberParkerBot
-Unabomber's Manifest + Dorothy Parker poems/quotes Twitter Bot
+Rewrites poems and quotes from Dorothy Parker by inserting nouns, verbs, and adjectives from the Unabomber's Manifesto.